qdbell/Ryassofortran/README.md

 ## Example

-There are basic examples that shows you how to run the Fortran-version of YASSO using the package:
+There are basic examples that show you how to run the Fortran-version of YASSO using the package:

 ``` r
 library(Ryassofortran)